Bahrain Radio and Television Corporation: Radio Bahrain

 Radio Bahrain was established in 1955, was taken over by BRTC in 1971, and became an independent body in 1993.
 Its English-language radio service has been on-air since 1977, broadcasting four hours a day from a studio in Isa Town.
 In 1982 the station was moved to a building in Adliya.
 On-air time was extended to 18 hours a day.
 A second station, Radio 2, began broadcasting 6 hours a day.
 In 1989 a new studio was established in the Ministry of Information building, and the following year the station went 24 hours.
-In 2007 Radio Bahrain switched its frequency from 101.0FM to 99.5FM.
+In 2007 Radio Bahrain switched its frequency from 101.0FM to 96.5FM.

 Bahrain TV

-Bahrain TV was formed in 1973 and has produced many Bahraini-created and produced shows, the most prominent being youth shows such as Chat with Batelco, and Hala Bahrain.
+Bahrain TV was formed in 1973 by an American company (RTV International) with limited equipment.
+The government bought the station in 1975 and improved its facilities.
+A second channel (Channel 55) opened in December 1981.
+BTV has produced many Bahraini-created and produced shows, the most prominent being youth shows such as Chat with Batelco, and Hala Bahrain.
 Bahrain TV was criticised for the way it handled the 2011 Bahrain uprising, during which it ran a campaign to name, punish and shame those who took part in the uprising.